 Bio: Sharon Mansur is an Arab/SWANA American dance and interdisciplinary experimental artist, educator, curator, community mover and shaker.
 Her creative practice weaves movement, multi-sensory landscapes, food, and audience participation.
 Sharon currently directs The Cedar Tree Project, presenting and amplifying creative voices from the Arab/SWANA diaspora, and curates SHIFT~ performance salons.
 She teaches at Winona State University, and is also a therapeutic bodyworker. www.mansurdance.com

-"I can help artists with grant applications (from non-profit organizations and academic institutions).
-As an assistant professor of music, I can also help artists with any projects that involve music creation."
+"As a music panelist for the National Endowment for the Arts, I can advise artists on grant applications (for individuals, non-profit organizations, and academic institutions).
+As an assistant professor of music, I help artists with any projects that involve music creation."

-Skills: Music (composition, performance, scholarship), Theater and Dance (interdisciplinary collaborations), and Mandarin language
+Skills: Music (composition, performance, scholarship), Theater and Dance (interdisciplinary collaborations), and Mandarin language.

 Felicia Perry (she/her) Sign up for a Consultation

-Radio/Podcasting (hosting, producing), Dance, Visual Art (performance, teaching), Certified Yoga Instructor, Arts Administration, Project Management, Grant Writing, Public Speaking, Creative Placemaking, Marketing, Non Profit Leadership
+Skills: Radio/Podcasting (hosting, producing), Dance, Visual Art (performance, teaching), Certified Yoga Instructor, Arts Administration, Project Management, Grant Writing, Public Speaking, Creative Placemaking, Marketing, Non Profit Leadership

 Bio: Felicia is an ARTrepreneur based in Minneapolis, MN specializing in fashion design, performance art, and curating spaces.
 Felicia is a 2019/20 Springboard for the Arts 20/20 Artist Fellow, 2019-2020 , serves on the May Day Council, is a Northside Awesome Fund Trustee, and proudly serves as Board Chair of Vivid Black Paint.
 With a passion for community development, Felicia previously held key roles, including Executive Director of the West Broadway Business and Area Coalition and Business & Commercial Real Estate Manager at the Partnership in Property Commercial Land Trust.